 A founding member of The Open Church, Marco K. Merrick was the first chair of the church’s Board of Directors.
 He has volunteered, since its inception, as organist/pianist and director for ensembles and vocalist in worship services and special events.
 He has collaborated in ministry with Dr. Brad Braxton for the past 20 years, when Braxton engaged him at Douglas Memorial Community Church to augment the music ministry and implement the Gospel Choir.
 A lasting and remarkable brotherhood has yielded many fruitful experiences on their journey to The Open Church.
 This fellowship’s mission and visionary leadership compels Marco’s ongoing commitment to service, justice and diverse inclusion everywhere.

 Currently a Civil Rights Officer (Education & Outreach Associate) in the Maryland Commission on Civil Rights, Marco’s career spans a gamut of professional capacities, including News and Programming Producer in television and radio in Baltimore, Boston and Washington, D.C.
 He has been Communication Director in several Maryland State agencies, including The Departments of Labor, Licensing and Regulation; Planning; and Business and Economic Development.
 He was Chief Deputy for the Register of Wills in Baltimore City before joining faculty at Morgan State University’s School of Global Journalism and Communications and Coppin State University’s Department of Visual and Performing Arts.
 World renown choral director Dr. Nathan Carter commissioned Mr. Merrick as Coordinator of the Performing Arts Series at Morgan State University.
-Currently, he is the Expert Consultant in Personnel for the Social Security Administration on a White House initiative during Pres.
+He was the Expert Consultant in Personnel for the Social Security Administration on a White House initiative during Pres.
 Barrack Obama’s administration.

 His music career spans an array of congregations in the Baltimore/Washington area and in Boston.
 Marco is the Founding Director of the Community Concert Choir of Baltimore, a nearly 200 voice ecumenical choir.
 He is a member of the Choir Directors and Organists Guild of the Hampton Ministers Conference and Phi Mu Alpha Sinfonia, the nation’s oldest music fraternity.
 He served on the piano faculty at the Nathan Carter School of Music and is called upon as a music consultant and to facilitate workshops and retreats, including directing the National ACT-SO Chorus during the NAACP Convention.
 He’s been published in the African American Pulpit Lectionary.